 Control measures as needed to help reach or maintain the emissions budget, including Transportation Control Measures focusing on reducing vehicle use and/or congestion.

-Exhibit 2 shows general tasks for SIP development and adoption.
-The Air Quality Control Commission (AQCC), a regulatory body appointed by the Governor, is responsible for the adoption of SIPs and their implementing regulations in Colorado through a public rule- making process.
-The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the Denver region, so designated by the Governor.
+Exhibit 20 shows general tasks for SIP development and adoption.
+The Air Quality Control Commission (AQCC), a regulatory body appointed by the governor, is responsible for the adoption of SIPs and their implementing regulations in Colorado through a public rule- making process.
+The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the Denver region, so designated by the governor.
 The RAQC has the primary responsibility for preparation of Denver area SIPs including selection of control measures.
-The Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment operates the air monitors, collects emission inventory information, provides technical assistance to the SIP process, and enforces adopted air quality regulations.
+The Air Pollution Control Division (APCD) of the Colorado Department of Public Health and Environment operates the air monitors, collects emission inventory information, provides technical assistance to entities engaged in the SIP process, and enforces adopted air quality regulations.

-The Clean Air Act provides for sanctions if a needed SIP is not submitted to EPA or if EPA finds it incomplete, inadequate, or disapproves it.
+The Clean Air Act provides for sanctions if a needed SIP is not submitted to EPA or if EPA finds it incomplete, inadequate or disapproves it.
 Sanctions can include federal funds being withheld for certain categories of transportation projects.